2026 PorchFest

 I'm hungry .... will there be food?

-Don't worry!
-We will have some food options for you and your crew.
+Some food options so far for you and your crew:

-Central Grade School lawn snacks and beverages will be available at 7th & Wadsworth.
-(Proceeds will benefit the PTO)
+Central Grade School lawn snacks and beverages - location TBD due to the upcoming school construction (Proceeds will benefit the PTO)

 Anywhere Ice Cream truck will be circulating thru the neighborhood to satisfy that sweet craving.